Natalya Simonova: Biography

-Natalya Simonova (Izabella Scorupco) works as a programmer at the Severnaya facility of the Russian Space Forces, on work involving missile guidance systems.
-When the treasonous General Arkady Ouromov (Gottfried John) and Xenia Onatopp (Famke Janssen) attack the station with a stolen Tiger helicopter, she is left the only survivor besides Boris Grishenko (Alan Cumming), who had allied himself with Ourumov and Alec Trevelyan (Sean Bean), the plan's mastermind.
+Natalya Simonova works as a programmer at the Severnaya facility of the Russian Space Forces, on work involving missile guidance systems.
+When the treasonous General Arkady Ouromov and Xenia Onatopp attack the station, with a stolen Tiger helicopter, she is left the only survivor, besides Boris Grishenko, who had allied himself with Ourumov and Alec Trevelyan, the plan's mastermind.

-Simonova attempts to find Boris, whom she believes to be innocent; he meets her in a cathedral and turns her over to Onatopp.
-Simonova and James Bond (Pierce Brosnan), who have both been captured by Trevelyan, are trapped in the stolen Tiger helicopter.
+Simonova attempts to find Boris, who she believes to be innocent, he meets her in a cathedral and turns her over to Onatopp.
+Simonova and James Bond, who have both been captured, by Trevelyan, are trapped in the stolen Tiger helicopter.
 The helicopter is programmed to fire missiles at itself, but Bond is able to eject the two, who are subsequently arrested by the Russian government.
-Ourumov sets Bond free to clear his own name of murder; Bond escapes, but loses Natalya in the process.
+Ourumov sets Bond free to clear his own name of murder, Bond escapes, but loses Natalya, in the process.
 He then rescues her from Ourumov and Trevelyan, and they become lovers.
 The two then follow Trevelyan to Cuba.

 Finally, the two assault Trevelyan's satellite base, where Natalya is able to prevent the rogue satellite Mischa from sending an electromagnetic pulse to destroy London.
 Natalya breaks into the computer room and resets the satellite's course to cause a burn up over the Atlantic Ocean.
-She destroys the GoldenEye satellite and commandeers a helicopter to pick up Bond and herself by using the gun Bond gave her.
+She destroys the GoldenEye satellite and commandeers a helicopter to pick up Bond and herself, by using the gun Bond gave her.
 Natalya saves Bond right after he defeats Trevelyan.
-She and Bond leave in the helicopter and get dropped off a distance away, where Jack Wade (Joe Don Baker) is waiting for them.
+She and Bond leave in the helicopter and get dropped off a distance away, where Jack Wade is waiting for them.

-In an early draft of the script for the next film in the series, Tomorrow Never Dies, Bond mentioned to Wade that Natalya married a hockey player, a reference to Izabella Scorupco's real-life marriage to Polish hockey player Mariusz Czerkawski.
+In an early draft of the script for the next film in the series, Tomorrow Never Dies, Bond mentions to Wade that Natalya married a hockey player, a reference to Izabella Scorupco's real-life marriage to Polish hockey player Mariusz Czerkawski.